-Basically, it combines all your debts into one single debt payment, reduces monthly payments and sometimes lowers the interest rate.
+Basically, it combines all your debts into one single debt payment, reduces monthly payments, and sometimes lowers the interest rate.

 Doesn’t this all sound too good to be true and a steal!
 Well, it’s far away from a good deal.
-Debt consolidation companies unlike any company is a company, they need to make money, and they make their money from debt payers like you.
+Debt consolidation companies unlike any company is a company, need to make money, and they make their money from debt payers like you.

 By offering lower interest rates and smaller debt payments they’re luring you for a longer period.
 Let’s say your loan period would’ve ended in 11 years, now by consolidating your loans, your loan amount will end in 16 years.

 The concept is to make you think you’re paying less, but in reality, you’re paying more than what you were initially paying.